NLeSC/IEEE-eScience-Tutorial-Designing-Benchmarks/index.md

 * 12:00: Lunch

 ### Registration
-To register visit the [IEEE eScience website](https://www.escience2018.com/page/419707), **early bird deadline August 31st, 2018**.
+To register visit the [IEEE eScience website](https://www.escience2018.com/page/419707), **early bird deadline is extended to Friday 14 September 2018**.
 If you are not planning to attend the full conference, but only the workshop & tutorial day (October 29th), choose "Register for workshop & tutorial day (Early Bird)".
-The full list of tutorials and workshops can be found [here](https://www.escience2018.com/page/419754).
+You can attend another workshop in the afternoon, the full list of tutorials and workshops can be found [here](https://www.escience2018.com/page/419754).

 ### Speakers